KGB33/rattlesume/README.md

 ## Snippets

-To start, create a `content` directory with a subdirectory to organize a class of snippets. **The name of the subdirectory will be the same as the header in the final resume.**
+To start, create a `content` directory with a subdirectory to organize a class of snippets.

 ```
  example/content/